zdravkov/kendo-docs/api/framework/datasource.md

 ### aggregate.field `String`

-The field which will be aggregated.
+The data item field which will be used to calculate the aggregates.

 #### Example - specify aggregate field